Scholar writing as his desk. From Avicenna’s Kitab Al-Shifa’.

 It goes without saying that, as a non-specialist, I was initially drawn to this publication because there has been a popular revival of Stoic philosophy, especially in the past few years.
 I’ve covered some of this trend in earlier posts.
 My entry on Tim Ferriss and Tara Brach focused on how Eastern meditation was being blended along with Stoic philosophy in order to produce a version of Mindfulness ready-made for Bay Area entrepreneurs.
 The Ferriss-Brach hybrid (blending Buddhist meditation techniques with Stoic techniques drawn from Seneca’s Letters to Lucilius) has the goal of redefining success in a post-Jobsian era.
 Whereas Steve Jobs expressed the era of complete devotion to the perfect product at the expense of healthy relationships and fulfillment in life more generally, the new Silicon Success strategies emphasize a centered frame of mind that balances personal productivity and group work in order to maximize one’s influence on potential followers.
 Stoic Mindfulness is good for business because its emphasis on self-control and happiness mitigates awry emotions, producing an entrepreneur who is now free to hack themselves to perfection while simultaneously establishing a carefully constructed bond with potential followers.
 “Always Hinged” could be their slogan.

 This mindful approach to success has seen some push-back recently, which I’m going to briefly summarize.
 I should probably clarify here that I don’t necessarily subscribe to any of the critiques below.
-In fact I personally practice a form of meditation that combines elements from Buddhist, Stoic, and Christian traditions.
-Yet I find the critiques to be a helpful reminder that there’s more than one way to understand this self-hacking trend.
+In fact I personally practice a form of meditation that combines elements from a variety of traditions, including mindfulness training.
+Yet I find the critiques below to be a helpful reminder that there’s more than one way to understand this self-hacking trend.

 The Will Davies critique: My entry on Ferriss and Brach brought in Will Davies’ The Happiness Industry in order to summarize the gist of most Foucault-inspired critiques of Mindfulness.
 Basically, the complaint against our culture’s obsession with Mindfulness (whether in the form of CBT, Stoicism, Buddhist, or Transcendental meditation) is that it epitomizes “neoliberal ethics,” a phrase that refers to the expected mode of living in a world that has been completely taken over by free market ideology.
 In such a world, the risk has been transferred from governments and corporations over to individuals.
 As individuals become more exposed to risk, we become sicker creatures, and yet it’s also our responsibility to dig ourselves out–to pull ourselves up by our own psychological bootstraps.
 Davies’ critique is quasi-Marxist inspired.
 His proposed alternative to individual mindful techniques is a communitarian ethos, one that doesn’t get much play in popular media.